Brandon-Moye/Bridge/README.md

 Rendering Posts
 - An aggregation pipeline is used to search, combine, and sort the data by using the Firebase UID in both collections
-- This returns an object containing the preferred name (from the user collection), post content, and date posted (from the post collection)
+- This returns an object containing the preferred name (from the user collection), post content, and date posted (from the post collection) in reverse chronological order

+Editing Posts

+Connecting MongoDB to the code base
+- The information and acccess to the MongoDB Atlas and App functions are passed down through a provider